fastrgv/AdaVenture/README.md

 ## Build instructions for AdaVenture:

 Three [pre-compiled] binary executables are delivered, one for Windows, one for gnu/linux and one for OSX.
 I don't know how portable the Windows executable is, but it was built on Windows 10 in 32-bit mode.
 The Mac binary, adaventure_osx, should run on most any standard Mac with a recent version of OSX.
-The linux binary, adaventure_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, freetype, jpeg, openal.
+The linux binary, adaventure_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, openal, crypto.

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it probably will not run, and you will need to recompile.

 Build scripts for GNAT2015 or newer are provided.
 Suggestions or help improving the build process is welcome.
-And if anyone succeeds in building for the Windows platform, please let me know so I can try to include that too.

 Three scripts for each OS have the form Xd.sh, Xs.sh, Xss.sh, where the "d" represents "dynamic", and produces the smallest executable.
 The "ss" represents the "most static" choice, using more static libraries making its executable larger.
 I believe that all of them should work.

 Note that due to a recent script change, a linux build machine need not have a C++ compiler installed.
-Only GNAT is required.
+Only GNAT from AdaCore is required.

 -------------------------------------------------------
 **msWin32** => wcmp.bat